 1. Weekly Band Practice The Band meets weekly on a Thursday evening and instruction is given by the more experienced members of the Band.
 Individuals receive both personal and group instruction on the practice chanter; practice with the drummers as a full band; and playing the pipes in the static circle and also as a marching band.
 Even the total beginner is given the opportunity to march with the Band to give them the experience.
 So, for novice or more experienced piper alike, we have built a structured programme to hold your interest and to promote development at your own pace.

-2. Band Workshops The Band arranges non-obligatory day-long workshops every 4-8 weeks or so to enable players to gain the maximum learning experience in a concentrated session of practice.
+2. Band Workshops The Band arranges non-obligatory day-long workshops periodically to enable players to gain the maximum learning experience in a concentrated session of practice.
 These sociable events are normally held on a Sunday and have proven to be an excellent medium for individual skills development.
 In turn, these voluntary sessions have greatly improved the overall musical standards of the Band and are sociable occasions where we can all progress together in a spirit of bonhomie.
 Instruction covers basic and advanced skills practice; revising band tunes and learning new ones; blowing techniques; group and solo playing on the bagpipes and playing on the march.

 Please contact the Band if you would like to attend a workshop to see if piping is for you.

 3. Private practice As with any musical instrument, it is imperative that the individual puts in regular practice to improve playing skills.
 With the bagpipe it is important to practise skills slowly and regularly to build up good technique which will allow a better platform for increasing speed of accurate playing.